ravichugh/sketch-n-sketch/sketch-n-myth/README.md

-# Sketch-n-Myth
+# Smyth

 ## Building and Running

 ***Important note:***
-Sketch-n-Myth is built with OCaml v4.08.1.
-When first working with the Sketch-n-Myth codebase, please run `make deps` to download all the necessary opam dependencies.
+Smyth is built with OCaml v4.08.1.
+When first working with the Smyth codebase, please run `make deps` to download all the necessary opam dependencies.

 For best performance, please use an installation of OCaml that supports [flambda](https://caml.inria.fr/pub/docs/manual-ocaml/flambda.html)